A GUIDEPOST REPORT

 Los mercados reaccionan positivamente a la decisión del FBI de cerrar el caso de los emails de la candidata demócrata, que había pesado en su contra e impulsado a Trump.

-“The Ibex 35 Stock Index Went Up 1.5% after the Case of the Hilary Clinton Emails was Shelved”
+“The Ibex 35 Stock Index Went Up 1.5% after the Case of the Hillary Clinton Emails was Shelved”

 The stock markets in Spain responded positively to the decision of the FBI to exonerate Hilary Clinton of criminal wrongdoing in the controversial case of her emails which had been brought against her with Trump’s encouragement.